 This incident repeated a few more times in the past two years which made me realize that “Yeah, I do in fact need someone to proofread my work”.

-I needed someone to cover my mistakes so that I can focus on creating content.
+I needed someone to cover my mistakes so that I could focus on creating content.

 And apparently, I’m not the only one who feels this way.

 There are lots of professions and industries where people rely on proofreaders to make sure the things they publish are high quality, professional, and above all, free from spelling and grammatical errors.

 So, if you’re the one who can point out the usual “your/you’re” mistake in texts and/or have impeccable grammar and spelling skills, you can make some serious cash by offering your services to small businesses and people like me.